Back to all posts

 When you’re looking for a printer, especially for a specialty product like embossed cards, quality is everything.
 A great card feels as good as it looks, making a lasting impression that a standard card just can’t match.
 So, how do you find the right partner?
 Start by looking at their portfolio or asking for samples of their embossed work.
 This lets you feel the quality firsthand.
 Check online reviews to see what other businesses are saying about their experience and the final product.
 A reliable printer will have a solid track record and be happy to show off their expertise in creating premium marketing materials.
 They should be able to guide you through paper and finish options with confidence.

-What to Expect for Quality and Timing
+What to Expect: Quality and Turnaround Time

 It’s true that 3D embossed cards take a bit more time to produce than standard flat-print cards.
 The process involves creating a custom die and pressing it into the paper, which adds a few extra steps to the production timeline.
 But the result is worth the wait.
 The unique 3D effect gets people to stop and focus on your brand instead of just tucking the card away.
 A quality printer will be transparent about their turnaround times from the start.
 They’ll also have a clear proofing process to ensure you approve the design before it goes to press.
 When you browse different print products, remember that custom finishes are an investment in making your brand unforgettable.